 Societies related to South East Asia include the Oxford University Malaysia Club, the Oxford University Malaysian and Singaporean Students' Association, the Oxford University Indonesia Society, the Oxford Philippines Society, the Brunei Oxford Students’ Society, the Vietnamese Society in Oxford, and the Oxford University Thai Society.

-The region has 43 academics working at Oxford, namely from Malaysia, Singapore, Thailand, Philippines, Indonesia and Vietnam, with Malasia being the largest source and Vietnam being the second largest.
+The region has 47 academics working at Oxford, namely from Malaysia, Singapore, Thailand, Philippines, Indonesia, Vietnam and Burma/Myanmar, with Malaysia being the largest source and Vietnam and Singapore jointly the second largest.

 Professor Jin-Chong Tan (Malaysia)